Nikon pull out of photography exhibition after threats from those preferring to keep the plight of Japanese 'comfort women' concealed

 he hoped the forum would encourage the Film Bureau to change its mind.

 Thailand's culture minister easily offended by blurred out breasts on Thailand's Got Talent

 Thailand's Culture Ministry will call a meeting with organisers of Thailand's Got Talent after the popular programme aired a female contestant painting on a canvas with her bare breasts blurred out on national television on Sunday.

 Minister of Miserable Culture, Sukumol Khunploem, said that the programme had high ratings and people of all ages watched it.
 She said that he programme was televised when children were likely to be watching:

 There must be limits on artistic expression.
 I was shocked when I saw the clip.
 The ministry will meet the organisers of Thailand's Got Talent to get an explanation.

-The art or obscenity scandal over the latest episode of Thailand's Got Talent television show now threatens to expose grave violations of media ethics as allegations came out that the contestant in question had been hired to go on
+obscenity scandal over the latest episode of Thailand's Got Talent television show now threatens to expose grave violations of media ethics as allegations came out that the contestant in question had been hired to go on stage.

 Following strong criticism of the show's Sunday episode showing a female contestant paint on canvas with her bare breasts, Thai Rath newspaper reported yesterday that Duangjai Jansaunoi had been hired by the show's producers - Workpoint Entertainment.

 The news report quoted a close friend of the contestant as saying that Duangjai had been paid Bt10,000 (S$403) to help boost the show's ratings, but she did not know what she had to do until just before the show was recorded.
 The friend went on to